MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-handler-file-cpp.md

 ## Remove protection

-Your File SDK-based application must validate that the user has rights to remove protection from the file being accessed.
+Your MIP File SDK application must validate that the user has rights to remove protection from the file being accessed.
 This can be accomplished by performing an [access check](./concept-accesscheck.md) prior to removing protection.

 The `RemoveProtection()` function behaves in a manner similar to `SetLabel()` or `DeleteLabel()`.
-The method is called on the existing `FileHandler` object, then must be committed.
+The method is called on the existing `FileHandler` object, then the change must be committed.

 >[!IMPORTANT]
 > As the application developer, it's your reponsibility to perform this access check.
 Failure to properly perform the access check can reuslt in data leakage.